mbernr/qcl-solver/README.md

 ### Comparing two formulas

-Whenever two formulas are required as input, they should be described by the *formula1* and *formula2* predicates.
+Whenever two formulas are required as input, they should be described by the predicates *formula1* and *formula2*.
 See, for example, the files in *src/input/pairs/*.

 #### Checking whether two formulas have the same satisfaction degree across all interpretations